Bitbucket Cloud

 โœ“ Webhook has been created on repository workspace/repo

-๐Ÿ”‘ Secret workspace-repo has been updated with webhook secert in the repo-pipelines namespace.
+๐Ÿ”‘ Secret workspace-repo has been updated with webhook secret in the repo-pipelines namespace.

-Note: If Repository exist in a namespace other than the default namespace, use tkn pac webhook add [-n namespace].
-In the above example, Repository exist in the repo-pipelines namespace rather than the default namespace; therefore the webhook was added in the repo-pipelines namespace.
+Note: If Repository exists in a namespace other than the default namespace, use tkn pac webhook add [-n namespace].
+In the above example, Repository exists in the repo-pipelines namespace rather than the default namespace; therefore the webhook was added in the repo-pipelines namespace.

 Update token #